Listen to this blog

 Want to see the Smokies without having to leave the comfort of your car?
 Go on a scenic drive!
 Cades Cove is the most popular, but another great one is the Roaring Fork Motor Trail.
 It’s rustic and a one-way road.
 You’ll cross over streams, and in the fall, see all of the colors.
 The Foothills Parkway and the Blue Ridge Parkway are a few of the other scenic drives you should try.

 There are so many free things to do in the Smoky Mountains.
 You may have a hard time deciding what to do first!
+Want to know about some ways to save?
+Check out these ways to save money on your Smoky Mountain vacation.
 While you have some ideas of what you’re going to do while you’re here, now you just have to decide where to stay!
 Browse through our vacation rentals and book one today for your next trip!